 To create a new LookML dashboard:

-- Name the dashboard file and press the Return key.
+Name the dashboard file and select Create.

 Viewing the LookML for an Existing LookML Dashboard